spack/spack-tutorial/tutorial_environments.rst

 An environment is more than just a list of root specs.
 It includes *configuration* settings that affect the way Spack behaves when the environment is activated.
-So far, ``myproject`` relies on configuration defaults that can be overriden.
+So far, ``myproject`` relies on configuration defaults that can be overridden.
 Here we'll look at how to add specs and ensure all of the packages depending on ``mpi`` build with ``mpich``.

 Running ``spack spec`` shows that concretization looks the same as it